TransAmerica Bicycle Trail: History

 The TransAmerica Bicycle Trail began as the route for Bikecentennial, a mass bicycle tour across the country to celebrate the U.S. Bicentennial in 1976.
 The route was developed and mapped in the years preceding the event by volunteers and staff members of the organization Bikecentennial, which changed its name to Adventure Cycling Association in 1993.
 Over 4,100 cyclists rode at least part of the route during Bikecentennial, with 2,000 riding the entirety of the TransAmerica Bicycle Trail.
 Most of the riders were in their 20s and had no experience with long-distance cycling.
 They traveled in groups of 10 to 12 with leaders trained by Bikecentennial.
 There were few helmets to be seen and the bikes were often discount-store quality.
 But the equipment scarcely mattered.
 This group of people set out to have the experience of a lifetime and for the most part they did, learning about America and about themselves in a profound way.

 Since 2014, the annual Trans Am Bike Race is held on the route.

 Route

 The route can generally be ridden between May and September and requires about two and a half months, depending on the rider’s average daily mileage.
 The current route length is 4,228 miles (6804.3 km).
 The TransAmerica Bicycle Trail was originally mapped with the intention of riding eastbound, but many riders choose to ride westbound.
-The route goes through several national parks including: such as Yellowstone and Grand Teton; small cities like Missoula, MT, and Carbondale, IL; and historical sites, especially at the route’s end in Yorktown, VA, in the Historic Triangle.
+The route goes through several national parks such as Yellowstone and Grand Teton; small cities like Missoula, MT, and Carbondale, IL; and historical sites, especially at the route’s end in Yorktown, VA, in the Historic Triangle.